Updating Wireless, VPN and Outlook 2016/2013 on Windows after changing a NetID password

-- Under Trusted Root Certificate Authorities, verify that only AddTrust External CA Root checkbox(es) are selected.
+- Under Trusted Root Certificate Authorities, check the AddTrust External CA Root and UserTrust RSA Certification Authority checkboxes.

 - Select Authentication Method: Secured Password (EAP-MSCHAP v2) and click Configure, then uncheck Automatically use my Windows logon name and password (and domain if any), and click OK.

 - In the Protected EAP Properties window click OK.

 - In the Northwestern Wireless Network Properties window select the Advanced settings.

 - Select User authentication from the drop-down menu.

 - In the Windows Security box, enter your NetID and NetID password, then click OK.

 Updating your native VPN profile